12 Best Apps Like Duolingo for Serious Language Learners in 2026

 Pricing & Availability

-Polychat is advertised as a free app for iOS and Android.
+PolyChat is advertised as a free app for iOS and Android.
 The website emphasizes its free games and lessons, but it does not clearly specify if certain advanced features or certifications are behind a paywall.
 This lack of transparency on potential paid tiers is a minor drawback.

-| Feature | Polychat | Duolingo |
+| Feature | PolyChat | Duolingo |

 |---|---|---|